Diken-Shrestha/Diken-Shrestha/README.md

 - 👀 I’m interested in Soccer
 - 🌱 I’m currently learning Data analytics
 - 💞️ I’m looking to collaborate on data analytics or sports or finance project
-- 📫 How to reach me
+- 📫 How to reach me: dikenshrestha13@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: